eargollo/learn-kafka-udemi/README.md

 # Learn Kafka

-Exercices from Udemi Kafka course, done in Golang instead of Java
+Exercices from Udemi Kafka Streams Hands On course, done in Golang instead of Java

 ## Dev environment